SurendraB12/assignment2-boddapati/README.md

 | coke       | KFC      | $1.50 |
 | Fanta      | KFC      | $1.80 |
 | mountain dew  | KFC   | $2.20 |

+---
+## Pithy Quotes
+"Abraham Lincoln" said:

+> In the end, it's not the years in your life that count.
+It's the life in your years.

+> Folks are usually about as happy as they make their minds up to be.